Whether you are seeking a gap year destination or something off the beaten path, here are 12 natural wonders you must see before you die.

 Yellowstone National Park, USA has an area of 3,468.4 square miles, comprising diverse wildlife, multiple ecosystems, natural geysers, rivers, subalpine forestry, mountain ranges, canyons, lakes and even active volcanoes.

 There’s also a large herd of bison here.
 Whether you’re a casual traveler, adventurer or nature lover, this magnificent park is a must-visit.
+This offers you a nice view of your own soul.

 6. Great Barrier Reef